tmtsoftware/esw-ts/README.md

 To push documentation on github pages, follow the steps:

-1. Open sbt shell with command.
+1. Open sbt shell.

-    `sbt -Dprod.publish=true`

 2. Clean and generate the site locally.

-    `sbt:esw-ts> clean; makeSite`
+    `sbt:esw-ts> clean;`

 3. Push the changes to github pages.

     `sbt:esw-ts> ghpagesPushSite`

 It will ask for github credential.
 It takes few minutes to reflect on the github pages.
+This will push documentation with version tag `0.1.0-SNAPSHOT`.

+### Release paradox documentation
+Document automatically gets released using release pipeline.

 ## Version compatibility